10 Books by Polish Women That Need to Be Translated Right Now

 Why translate it?
 According to Dariusz Nowacki:

-Weronika Murek creates the world based on unbridled imagination and unrestrained literary freedom.
-She writes about hellish characters, captured on the thin line between dream and awakening, between life and death: Virgin Mary is knitting socks for Jesus in front of a flickering TV; passed away girl is getting ready for her own funeral.
+Weronika Murek creates a world based on unbridled imagination and unrestrained literary freedom.
+She writes about hellish characters, capturing them on the thin line between dream and awakening, between life and death.
+The Virgin Mary is knitting socks for Jesus in front of a flickering TV; a girl who has passed away is getting ready for her own funeral.
 Murek mixes various literary styles and deceives readers’ senses.
-Short, dense, almost aphoristic sentences, not a word is excessive.
-Those are stories about every day life but presented in the aura of unusual.
+She writes in short, dense, almost aphoristic sentences; not a word is excessive.
+Those are stories about everyday life but presented in the aura of the unusual.

 Why translate it?
 According to Dominika Bierczyńska:

 Weronika Murek takes her readers to a world they find familiar.
-We recognize the habits of its inhabitants, the interiors and spaces they people—have we been there…?
+We recognise the habits of its inhabitants, the interiors and spaces they people – have we been there…?
 We try to figure out where we are, what era this is.
-Something tells us, though we are never quite certain, that it might be countryside in communist times.
+Something tells us, though we are never quite certain, that it might be the countryside in communist times.
 Or a small town?
-Or perhaps the capital? (…) I can imagine Murek winding this huge machinery, the stage starts rotating, Murek is in control of all its elements.
-Every bit—every bolt, engine, lever—is well oiled.
+Or perhaps the capital? […] I can imagine Murek winding this huge machinery; the stage starts rotating, Murek is in control of all its elements.
+Every bit – every bolt, engine, lever – is well-oiled.
 Each works with precision, fast and briskly.
 Sparks fly.
 The world comes to life.

-Mistress of the short form, renowned for jump cuts in subject, playful syntax, shifts of register from colloquial to philosophical, in the award-winning Obsoletki (Born Sleeping) Justyna Bargielska examines the landscape of quotidian existence, our disappointments and humiliations.
-With an unflinching eye she focuses on mortality in the midst of everyday life, including that of women confronted by the still birth of a child.
-These are short pieces forming an entire narrative shot through with flashes of lyricism, humor, despair and even exaltation.
+In the award-winning Obsoletki (Born Sleeping), Justyna Bargielska – a mistress of the short form renowned for jump cuts in subject, playful syntax, shifts of register from colloquial to philosophical – examines the landscape of quotidian existence, our disappointments and humiliations.
+With an unflinching eye, she focuses on mortality in the midst of everyday life, including that of women confronted by the still birth of a child.
+These are short pieces forming an entire narrative shot through with flashes of lyricism, humour, despair and even exaltation.